dlcv/fdelacruz-vank-api-rest/README.md

 }
 ```

+And the header must contain a valid token value.

 The request body have validations:
 - **companyName** is a string: cannot be null or empty, the string lenght must be between 2 and 50 characters
 - **internalCode** is a string: cannot be null or empty, the string lenght must be between 2 and 10 characters